quintel/documentation/general/curves.md

 # Curves

-The ETM uses hourly curves to model (electricity and hydrogen) demand and supply.
+The ETM uses hourly curves to model (electricity, hydrogen and gas) demand and supply.
 The hourly demand/supply is determined using the annual demand/supply and a curve.

 ![Hourly hydrogen demand chart](../images/20181002_hydrogen_demand.png)